lobolanja/holohub/operators/connext/README.md

 - `connext_ano_python` stages the Holoscan operators under `build/python/lib/holohub/connext_ano`.
 - Building `connext_lib_version_test` ensures the shared C++ helper remains linkable when the Python packages depend on it.

-When `BUILD_TESTING` is enabled, `ctest` registers the C++ smoke test plus both pytest collections so they can execute alongside the rest of the Holohub tests.
+When `BUILD_TESTING` is enabled, `ctest` registers the C++ smoke tests plus both pytest collections so they can execute alongside the rest of the Holohub tests.